ossimlabs/omar-scdf-s3-filter/README.md

 # omar-scdf-s3-filter
-The OMAR S3 Filter is a Spring Cloud Data Flow (SCDF) Processor.
+The S3 Filter is a Spring Cloud Data Flow (SCDF) Processor.
 This means it:
 1. Receives a message on a Spring Cloud input stream using Kafka.
 2. Performs an operation on the data.
 3. Sends the result on a Spring Cloud output stream using Kafka to a listening SCDF Processor or SCDF Sink.

 ## Purpose
-The OMAR SCDF S3 Filter receives a JSON message from the OMAR SCDF SQS Listener and checks that the message is a proper AWS Records message containing the information needed for the OMAR SCDF Aggregator.
-This includes the AWS S3 bucket name and the name of an object contained in the S3 bucket.
+The S3 Filter receives a JSON message from the SQS Listener and checks that the message is a proper AWS Records message containing the information needed for the Aggregator.
+This includes the AWS S3 bucket name and the name of a zip file contained in the S3 bucket.

 ## JSON Input Example (from the SQS Listener)
 ```json